-Supplemental Instruction (SI) is a series of weekly study sessions for students taking historically difficult courses.
-SI is open to all students who want to improve their understanding of course material and improve their grades.
-Attendance is voluntary.
-For you the student, it's a chance to get together with people in your class to compare notes, to discuss important concepts, to develop strategies for studying and learning the subject, and to test yourself before your professor does.
+Supplemental Instruction (SI) is an international program offered by the Center for Learning And Student Success (CLASS) that provides peer-facilitated group study sessions for students enrolled in large, high-risk courses (30% D, F, and withdrawal rate).
+Supplemental Instruction (SI) is a series of weekly study sessions open to all students who want to improve their understanding of course material and improve their grades.
+Attendance is voluntary but SI is a great opportunity to get together with people in your class to compare notes, to discuss important concepts, to develop strategies for studying and learning the subject, and to test yourself before your professor does.
 At each SI session, you will be guided through course material by your SI leader who has previously taken the course and earned an A.

 Learning theorists such as Dewey, Piaget, and Bruner advocate peer group learning because it increases understanding and mastery of course content and students who collaborate earn higher grades.
 SI sessions encourage students to discuss concepts and check accuracy of notes in small groups.
 Group learning allows interaction and practice with the course concepts in a non-threatening environment.
 This method of teaching has proven highly successful in increasing learning speed and in earning higher grades.

 Applications for SI Leaders are available on this page one month prior to the coming term's registration window opens.
-Click HERE to be directed to the current application page.
+Visit the current application page.
 Please read through all pertinent information prior to submitting your application.